 Gallery and exhibition locations throughout the art building are host to a variety of student and visiting artist exhibitions.

-Our MFA students have 24-hour access to a fully equipped wood shop, welding facility, plastics/casting booth, and critical maker tools.
+You will have 24-hour access to a fully equipped wood shop, welding facility, plastics/casting booth, and critical maker tools.

 Wood Shop & Sculpture Yard